Positivstellens\"atze for polynomial matrices with universal quantifiers

 } 6pt

-Next, building on Theorem A and existing techniques, we establish a series of generalized Positivstellens{\"a}tze for polynomial matrices with UQs and without assuming the Archimedean condition.
+Next, building on Theorem A and existing techniques, we establish two generalized Positivstellens{\"a}tze for polynomial matrices with UQs and without assuming the Archimedean condition.
 The first is a Positivstellensatz for non-compact case.

 6pt {\bf Theorem C. (Theorem \ref{th::homo}) }{\itshape Suppose that Assumption \ref{assump::carleman} holds, $F\in\bS[\bx]^p$ and $G\in\bS[\bx, \by]^{q}$ are homogeneous in $\bx$ of even degree, and $F(\bx)\succ 0$ for all $\bx\in\X\setminus\{\mathbf{0}\}$.
-Then, there exists $N\in\N$ and SOS matrices $\Sigma_0\in\bS[\bx]^p$, $\Sigma\in\bS[\bx,\by]^{pq}$ which are homogeneous in $\bx$ and $\deg\Sigma_0=2N+\deg F$, $\deg_{\bx}\Sigma=2N+\deg F-\deg_{\bx}G$, such that
+Then, there exists $N\in\N$ and SOS matrices $S_0\in\bS[\bx]^p$, $S\in\bS[\bx,\by]^{pq}$ which are homogeneous in $\bx$ and $\deg S_0=2N+\deg F$, $\deg_{\bx} S=2N+\deg F-\deg_{\bx}G$, such that

 }